 There are also eight community courts within Washington DC to handle local matters.
 A Maryland criminal lawyer can provide additional information regarding how one should behave in the trial court or the appellate courts.

 How criminal court cases are handled in DC varies based on what type of crime you allegedly committed and what precisely you are charged with.
 Crimes are divided into these categories:

 - Domestic violence crimes

-After being arrested for a misdemeanor offense, you will be taken into custody, booked, processed, and released with a court date to be arraigned, which is usually within three weeks.
-The U.S. Attorney’s office will charge you with the crime at the arraignment.
+After being arrested for misdemeanor offenses, you will be taken into custody, booked, processed, and released with a court date to be arraigned, usually within three weeks.
+The United States Attorney’s office will charge you with the crime at the arraignment.
 If the charges are related to an illegal substance, your experience might include drug court.

-When arrested for domestic violence, the case is handled in the Domestic Violence Unit of the DC Criminal Court system.
+When arrested for domestic violence, the case is handled in the Domestic Violence Unit of the criminal court system.
 Whatever type of criminal case you face, you should immediately consult with a criminal defense lawyer in the jurisdiction to ensure that your rights are maintained throughout the process.

 The District of Columbia Superior Court offers a DC Criminal Court Cases Search portal online to provide accurate and current public docket information through the online case search system (eAccess).
 Citation cases like traffic offenses are unavailable.
 To look up the court date for those, you should contact law enforcement from the district where the citation was issued.